yandexdataschool/Practical_DL/week08_generative/README.md

 The homework consists of two parts:
 * autoencoders_{yourframework}.ipynb - train a deep autoencoder for human faces
-* generative_{yourframework}.ipynb - same, but this time you build a GAN
+* adversarial_{yourframework}.ipynb - same, but this time you build a GAN

 ## GAN materials